This post may contain affiliate links. Please read our disclosure policy.

-There may be some discoloration on the top after you freeze the avocado ice cream, but a tightly wrapped plastic touching the ice cream will usually help!
+There may be some discoloration on the top after you freeze the avocado ice cream, but a tightly wrapped plastic touching the ice cream will usually help eliminate that problem.

 - Don’t like mint?
 Leave it out!